 Large, glossy, deep purple skinned oval fruit about 13cm long.
 Fruit holds quality and colour well after picking.
-Best to raise this heat loving vegetable in the greenhouse, especially in Britain, after the seeds have germinated and you have strong, healthy seedlings.
+Best to raise this heat loving vegetable from seeds in the greenhouse, especially in Britain, to make sure you raise strong, healthy seedlings.
 Aubergines are high in potassium, folates and magnesium and a good source of Vitamins E and K. For best results you should grow aubergines in a greenhouse, polytunnel or conservatory.
 Can be grown in large pots, in a sheltered spot on your patio.
 A very popular variety which made it into our veg seed collection too.

 Aubergines are a warm growing plant that takes a relatively long time to fruit (usually about 68-100 days).
 This means they must be started ahead of time to produce fruit in most climates, usually 6-8 weeks.
 Aubergine seedlings are quite robust and transplanting encourages strong root growth.
 Start together to separate out after sprouting.
 Soak seeds to soften the seed coat.
 They should be placed on pre moistened soil, spaced out to make room to sprout.
 Cover with approximately 1/8” of potting mix and water in.
 Since aubergines are a semi tropical plant, bottom heat will speed up germination and also increase germination success.

 Care of Seedlings

 Let the soil slightly dry before you water the seedlings next, to avoid rot.
 Fertilize weekly after 3 pairs of true leaves appeared with a low strength fertilizer like 5-5-5.
 If you growing your aubergines under a propagator, make sure you condition the seedlings to room temperature before removing the cover completely.